 To operate a business from your residence, you will need to obtain a Home Occupation and Business License Permit.
 Home occupations are permitted in all residential districts and shall comply with the following (Section 18.06.025 (F)):

 - Entirely Within.
 A home occupation shall be conducted entirely within a building, either the main residence or an accessory building, and shall occupy no more than five hundred square feet of floor area.
-No outdoor storage of materials or supplies shall be permitted in conjunction with the home occupation.
+No outdoor storage of materials or supplies shall be allowed in conjunction with the home occupation.

 - No Visibility.
 The existence of a home occupation shall not be apparent beyond the boundaries of the site, and no home occupation shall involve the use of a sign, nor the display of products visible from the street.

 - No On-site Retail.
 The home occupation shall not involve on-site retail business, interior or exterior alterations, nor construction features not normally found in dwellings.
 Retail business operating entirely by mail are permitted.